"It feels like I'm having sex with a butcher knife..."

 What causes Vaginismus?

 What is understood about pain, especially 'chronic' or persistent pain, is that it's a cyclical response.
-The longer something causes pain, the more your nervous system lowers the threshold in which a stimulus causes pain, making you overtime more and more sensitive the slightest trigger.
+The longer something causes pain, the more your nervous system lowers the threshold in which a stimulus causes pain, making you more and more sensitive over time to the slightest trigger.
 In this way, chronic pain is very much a disease.

 What might cause painful penetration other than Vaginismus?